Farida Mammadova: Career

 Mammadova authored numerous research papers, articles and books on Azerbaijani ancient and medieval history.
 She lectured at the Baku State University, Azerbaijan Pedagogical University, and was the head of the Department of Humanities in the Western University in Baku.
 Farida Mammadova worked at the Institute of History of the National Academy of Sciences of Azerbaijan.
 In her research, she is known to be a disciple of the late Azerbaijani historian and the former vice-president of the Azerbaijan National Academy of Sciences Ziya Bunyadov.

 Mammadova's area of focus was the study of the development of Caucasian Albania, its ethnic composition, political and social life, the development of Christianity in Caucasian Albania, Church of Caucasian Albania, arts and literature.
 She defended her doctoral dissertation in 1971 under the supervision of historian Karen Yuzbashyan on different copies of the manuscript The History of the Country of Albania by Movses Kaghankatvatsi.
 The dissertation was published in book form in 1977.

 Reception

 Mammadova's theories have been criticized by foreign authors for the misinterpretation of historical sources and revisionism.
-Among the critics of Mammadova's works is Russian historian V.A.
-Shnirelman, who dedicated a whole chapter in his book Wars of Memory to Mammadova's mistakes, misinterpretations and traced the influence of the anti-Armenian authors Vasily Velichko and Ziya Bunyadov on her theories.
+Among the critics of Mammadova's works is Russian historian Victor Schnirelmann, who dedicated a whole chapter in his book Wars of Memory to Mammadova's mistakes, misinterpretations and traced the influence of the anti-Armenian authors Vasily Velichko and Ziya Bunyadov on her theories.